juancolacelli/juancolacelli.com/content/droid7_wiki/index.en.md

 ## Enemies

-Enemies hurt DROID7 when they touch it,  all enemies have the same behaviour and make the same damage
+Enemies hurt DROID7 when they touch it,  all enemies have the same behaviour and make the same damage.

 | Enemies                                                        | Description  |
 |---------------------------------------------------------------------------------|--------------|